-The credit card issuer acts as the middle-man between the consumer and card schemes like Visa and Mastercard.
-The card schemes have ultimate control over cards that bear their logo, but the issuing banks do a lot of the legwork...and take on much of the liability.
+The credit card issuer acts as the middle-man between the consumer and card networks like Visa and Mastercard.
+The card networks have ultimate control over cards that bear their logo, but the issuing banks do a lot of the legwork.
+They also take on much of the liability.

 Accepts card payments in return for goods or services.